sigmaSd/deblock/README.md

 Find blocking (synchronous) calls inside `async` functions in your Deno & TypeScript projects.

+## Why async over sync?

+Synchronous calls are generally faster than their async counterparts — async operations may spawn another thread and involve extra scheduling overhead.
+That said, it's generally better to use async APIs so you don't block Deno's event loop.
+A single blocking call in an async function can stall every other concurrent task (HTTP requests, timers, streams, etc.) until it completes.

+Of course there are exceptions: short-lived scripts, CLI tools, or top-level setup code where concurrency doesn't matter are perfectly fine with sync calls.
+`deblock` focuses on the cases that typically _do_ matter — sync calls sitting inside `async` functions where they can silently degrade performance.

 ## What it does

 `deblock` uses [ts-morph](https://jsr.io/@ts-morph/ts-morph) to statically